Skip to main content

 Who is PayRam For?

-For Adult Entertainment Businesses
+For digital businesses Businesses

 For E-commerce Stores & Marketplaces

 E-commerce stores and marketplaces use PayRam to eliminate the 1% "Coinbase tax" and expand their customer base to a global, crypto-native audience.
 For any e-commerce store on platforms like Shopify or WooCommerce, PayRam represents pure profit.
 It allows merchants to instantly eliminate the 1% "Coinbase tax" on every sale.
-It also opens the door to a global, crypto-native audience 6 that prefers to pay in digital assets.
+It also opens the door to a global, crypto-native audience that prefers to pay in digital assets.

 For Privacy-Focused Businesses & Developers